prefix-dev/rattler-build/docs/converting_from_conda_build.md

 There are also new ways of writing scripts, for [example with `nushell` or `python`](build_script.md)

+!!!danger "Variant keys in build scripts"
+    `conda-build` tries to analyze the build scripts for any usage of variant keys.
+We do _not_ attempt that.
+    If you want to use variant keys in your build script that are not used anywhere else you need to manually add them to your script environment, e.g.

+    ```yaml title="recipe.yaml"
+    build:
+      script:
+        content: echo $MY_VARIANT
+        env:
+          MY_VARIANT: ${{ my_variant }}
+    ```

 ## Converting the recipe structure

 There are a few differences in the recipe structure.
 However, the schema will